unknwon/go-code-convention/en-US/import_packages.md

 Basic rules:

-- Use different sections to separate import paths by an empty line for two or more types of packages.
+- Use different groups to separate import paths by an empty line for two or more types of packages.
 - Must not use `.` to simplify import path except in test files (`*_test.go`).
 - Must not use relative path (`./subpackage`) as import path, all import paths must be `go get`-able.